Don Sturdy

 Don Sturdy is a fictional character in the Don Sturdy series of 15 American children's adventure novels published between 1925 and 1935 by Grosset & Dunlap.
-The books were written by Victor Appleton, a house name used by the Stratemeyer Syndicate.
-They were illustrated by Walter S. Rogers.
-The actual writer for all but one of the books was John W. Duffield.
-The remaining book, Don Sturdy In The Land Of Giants, or, Captives Of the Savage Patagonians (1930), was written by Howard Roger Garis.
+The books were credited to Victor Appleton, a house name used by the Stratemeyer Syndicate, but the actual writer for all but one of the books was John W. Duffield (the remaining book, Don Sturdy In The Land Of Giants, or, Captives Of the Savage Patagonians (1930), was written by Howard Roger Garis).
+The books were illustrated by Walter S. Rogers.

+In the books, boy adventurer Don Sturdy and (usually) his sidekick Teddy "Brick" Allison accompany Sturdy's two uncles (one a noted scientist, the other a big game hunter) on various adventures to exotic lands where various obstacles and dangers are overcome, archeological sites are discovered, villains are foiled, wild animals are hunted, lives are saved, storms are endured, and similar difficulties mastered, with all eventually returning safe and sound to America.

 Grosset & Dunlap bound the book series in cloth-over-board covers, and the series continued to be sold in the United States until at least 1940.

 This series appears to be the second Stratemeyer Syndicate series' to be reprinted outside the United States, where it was originally published; the first series book being the first book in the Ted Scott series.
 An exact date of first printing is unknown, as the earlier copy of Big Snake Hunters doesn't have a printing or copyright date inside.
 Only two Don Sturdy titles were printed in Britain (the other being The Desert of Mystery).
 Two British forms of The Big Snake Hunters are known to exist, both printed by The Children's Press.
 One is from the 1930s and another with different cover art from 1953.

 The 15 books in the Don Sturdy series were originally published in the following order: